Artificial Intelligence, Social Media, and Political Violence Prevention

 - Independence: We are committed to evidence-based research for the common good.
 Thus, we endorse independence of analysis and objective reporting of results.

 Kristina Hook is assistant professor of conflict management at Kennesaw State University.
 Her research focuses on large-scale violence against civilians (including genocides and mass atrocities) as well as emerging forms of warfare and violence.
 She is a 2020 graduate of the Kroc Institute's Ph.D.
 Program in Peace Studies.

 Walter Scheirer is an associate professor in the Department of Computer Science and Engineering at the University of Notre Dame.
 His research is in the area of artificial intelligence, with a focus on visual recognition, media forensics, and ethics.
 He is also a Kroc Institute Faculty Fellow.

 Tim Weninger is an associate professor in the Department of Computer Science and Engineering at the University of Notre Dame.
 His research is at the intersection of social media, artificial intelligence, and graphs.

 Ernesto Verdeja is an associate professor at the University of Notre Dame holding a joint appointment in the Department of Political Science and the Kroc Institute for International Peace Studies.
 He is also the executive director of the Institute for the Study of Genocide, a nonprofit human rights organization.
 His research is on genocide and mass atrocities, transitional justice, and political reconciliation.

-Michael Yankoski is a postdoctoral research associate in the Department of Computer Science and Engineering at the University of Notre Dame.
+Michael Yankoski is a research affiliate with the Department of Computer Science and Engineering at the University of Notre Dame.
 Michael received his Ph.D from the Kroc Institute for International Peace Studies.
 His research focuses on the intersection of peace studies, social media, and artificial intelligence, with a specific interest in coordinated disinformation campaigns in volatile political contexts.